project-starch/caplifive-qemu/README.md

-# `CAPSTONE-QEMU` README
+# Capstone-QEMU README

-`CAPSTONE-QEMU` is built upon [QEMU](https://github.com/qemu/qemu).
+CAPSTONE-QEMU modifies [QEMU](https://github.com/qemu/qemu) to emulate a Captainer system.

-## Build Steps
+## Dependencies

+Make sure your environment meets the [requirements of QEMU](https://wiki.qemu.org/Hosts/Linux).

-Install all required packages.
-If you are on Ubuntu/Debian, please install the following packages:
+If you are on Ubuntu/Debian, the following packages are suggested to be installed:

 ```sh
 sudo apt install git libglib2.0-dev libfdt-dev libpixman-1-dev zlib1g-dev ninja-build libslirp-dev
 ```

-> Other platforms: Please refer to https://wiki.qemu.org/Hosts/Linux for details.
+## Build Instructions

-Then simply follow the instructions below:
+Simply run the instructions below:

 ```sh
 ./configure.sh